amittkashyap/amittkashyap.github.io/_posts/2020-06-28-whats-new-in-location.markdown

 I know region monitoring plays an important role in many reminder apps, so

-> What your app should do to incorporate the new `Precise` mode? :confused:
+> What your app should do to adapt to the new `Precise` mode? :confused:

 - Your app can ask for *temporary permission* to full accuracy with a `purpose key` which will be defined in the `Info.plist` file of your app.
 The purpose key justifies *why your app needs temporary full accuracy*?
 Also, you'll have full accuracy for the rest of the session
 - The less desirable way to get rid of most of your problems is still the same, which is to navigate users to Settings app and ask them to grant full accuracy permanently :wink: